 The U.S. Supreme Court dismissed the second and final challenge to President Donald Trump’s executive order on refugees and migrants Tuesday, concluding that the expiration of a 120-day ban on refugee resettlement ended the controversy.

 The dismissal ends a protracted round of litigating around the president’s order that was replaced in late September by a new round of travel sanctions against eight countries.
-Those sanctions have been challenging in separate litigation which is still ongoing.
+Those sanctions have been challenged in separate litigation which is still ongoing.

 PRES.
 TRUMP INSISTS BAN IS FOR AMERICAN’S PROTECTION, ‘WE NEED SAFETY’